At SeaShore House OM in Rayville, we believe in providing exceptional eye care for every member of your family.

 A comprehensive eye exam includes a number of tests and procedures to examine and evaluate the health of your eyes and the quality of your vision.
 These tests range from simple ones, like having you read an eye chart, to complex tests, such as using digital retinal imaging technology to evaluate retinal health.

-The eye care team at SeaShore House Optical recommends you have a complete eye exam every year to assess your risk for potentially damaging eye conditions and keep on top of any changes in vision you may be experiencing.
+The eye care team at SeaShore House OM recommends you have a complete eye exam every year to assess your risk for potentially damaging eye conditions and keep on top of any changes in vision you may be experiencing.

 The AOA recommends an annual eye exam for any patient who wears eyeglasses or contacts.
 If you don't normally need vision correction, you still need an eye exam every year.
 Doctors often recommend more frequent eye examinations for people with diabetes, high blood pressure, and other disorders because many diseases can have an impact on vision and eye health.